Project-OSRM/node-osrm/README.md

 ## Using an existing local osrm-backend

-If you do not wish to build node-osrm against an existing osrm-backend that you have on your system you will need:
+If you do wish to build node-osrm against an existing osrm-backend that you have on your system you will need:

  - OSRM develop branch cloned, built from source, and installed
  - The test data initialized: `make -C test/data` inside the `osrm-backend` directory